qwyzex/firerr/README.md

 # FirErr

-FirErr is a package for catching Firebase Errors that often pop in development.
+FirErr is a package for catching Firebase Errors that often occurs.
 Firebase can only send one response at a time, so catching it _one-by-one_ is not that bad, I think.

 ## 🤔 Usage